smartcontractkit/chainlink-testing-framework/book/src/framework/components/chainlink/node.md

     pull_image = true

   [cl_node.node]
+    # custom ports that plugins may need to expose and map to the host machine
+    custom_ports = [14000, 14001]
     # A list of paths to capability binaries
     capabilities = ["./capability_1", "./capability_2"]
     # Default capabilities directory inside container